SeitaBV/timely-beliefs/README.md

             self.location_name = location_name
             DBSensor.__init__(self, **kwargs)

 Changing the table name is more tricky.
 Here is a class where we do that.
-This one uses a Mixin class (which is also used to create the class `DBTimedBelief` which we saw above) ― so we have to do more work, but also have more freedom to influence lower-level thngs such as the `table_name` attribute and pointing to a customer table for belief sources ("my_belief_source"):
+This one uses a Mixin class (which is also used to create the class `DBTimedBelief` which we saw above) ― so we have to do more work, but also have more freedom to influence lower-level things such as the `table_name` attribute and pointing to a customer table for belief sources ("my_belief_source"):

     from sqlalchemy import Column, Float, ForeignKey